tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/isReady.md

 ### Overview

-The `getReady` method allows you to check the health status of the Algorand node and confirm if it is fully caught up.
+The `isReady` method allows you to check the health status of the Algorand node and confirm if it is fully caught up.

 ### Example Use Cases